Jonathan-Git-Hub-dev/JWT/README.md

 ##### Reset_Send
 this interface initaites the revocer user sequnce by adding an entry to 'Recover_User' and email the user a recovery code, it requires the following data
-- email : email of the account to be reset the calling process recieves nothing when a succesful request is made errors
+- email : email of the account to be reset.\

+the calling process recieves nothing when a succesful request is made errors
 - 403 : data provided incorrect